 call the universal credit helpline on 0800 328 5644

-The universal credit helpline is very busy due to the high number of claims since the coronavirus outbreak.
-It may be easier to apply online if you can.
+The universal credit helpline is usually very busy.
+It may be easier to apply online.

 Information you need to provide